-In this new post dedicated to DAZ Studio we analyze the interface of the Pro version, explaining briefly the functions of buttons and tabs.
+In this new post dedicated to DAZ Studio we analyze the graphical user interface of the Pro version, explaining briefly the functions of buttons and tabs.

 This can be regarded as the window through which you can view the contents of your “virtual room”.

 The toolbars contain icons that give access to many common functions of the software.

 Below the menu bar is located this toolbar containing two buttons.